shabeer-syed/acesinehrs/_pages/about.md

 All platform activity is publicly logged.
 All code for data management and analysis is shared under open licenses.

-We follow the [Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) by the WHO and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
+We follow WHO's [Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) and view ACEs through a *"life-course"* and a *"trauma-informed"* lens.
 This approach acknowledges that risk is not static and depends on the interaction of multiple unmeasured promotive, protective, and risk factors throughout generations and people's lives.

 # Limitations of ACE indicators
 It is essential to note that ACE indicators: